 Here’s a breakdown of how you can use web push notifications to improve your overall SEO.

-Web push notifications are clickable messages sent to a browser on your device.
-These notifications can only be sent to users who have subscribed for these notifications.
+Web push notifications are notifications that your site visitors can opt-in and receive notifications on their device - both desktop and mobile, without having to install an app.
+Yes - simple clickable messages sent to a browser on your device.
+These notifications can only be sent to users who have subscribed or opted-in for these notifications.
 As these notifications are pushed by browser, subscribers don’t have to be present on your website to receive these notifications.
 Users can subscribe and receive these notifications on mobile, desktop and tablet.

 What can web push notification help you achieve?